pwnpope/pwnpope/README.md

 # PwnPope

 - Vulnerability Researcher & Reverse Engineer
-- Student of the Computer
+- Student Of The Computer
-- Teacher to the People
+- Teacher to The People

 ---